 Ingredients

-You will need the following, which are typical ingredients for a Victoria sponge cake – note that the measurements are in the recipe card further down the post:
+You will need the following, which are the typical ingredients for a Victoria sponge cake – you’ll find the measurements are in the recipe card further down the post:

 Step by step

-To prepare your cake mix, do the following:
+To prepare your cake mixture, do the following:

 - Grease and line your slow cooker pot.
 I used two large cake cases in my round 3.5 litre slow cooker.